dogweather/forkful/content/en/clojure/strings/searching-and-replacing-text.md

   \ of text and swap them out with something else.
 Programmers do it for quick edits,\u2026"
 lastmod: '2024-03-13T22:44:59.732084-06:00'
 model: gpt-4-1106-preview
-summary: "Searching and replacing text lets you find specific strings in a body of\
-  \ text and swap them out with something else.
-Programmers do it for quick edits,\u2026"
+summary: Searching and replacing text lets you find specific strings in a body of text and swap them out with something else.
 title: Searching and replacing text
 weight: 10
 ---